jjnunez11/MedicalEmbeddingsByField/README.md

 The current implementation uses five different evaluation methods to judge embeddings from four different embedding sets.

-The project report is located [here](../doc/med_embeddings_by_field.pdf)
+The project report is located [here](https://github.com/jjnunez11/MedicalEmbeddingsByField/blob/master/doc/med_embeddings_by_field.pdf)

-Run all analyses by running [main.py](../eval/main.py)
+Run all analyses by running [main.py](https://github.com/jjnunez11/MedicalEmbeddingsByField/blob/master/eval/main.py)

-The code for the analyses are located within [../eval](../eval/).
-The analyses from Choi were adapted, all others were written by me.
-Auxillary functions are located within the two helper files.
-Some functions are reused from Choi et al's implementation.
-The ones with docstrings indicating JJN were written or adapted by me.
+The code for the analyses are located within [`eval`](https://github.com/jjnunez11/MedicalEmbeddingsByField/tree/master/eval).
+The first three were written from scratch, the last two adapted from [Choi et al's Github](https://github.com/clinicalml/embeddings)
+- `analysis_beam_boostrap.py` runs an analysis based on the method in Beam et al's paper
+- `analysis_new_sysvec.py`  runs a new analysis using a medical system's repersentative vector
+- `analysis_yu_umnsrs_cor.py` runs an analysis from Yu et al comparing vector similiarity vs human judgements.
+- `analysis_choi_mrp.py` calculates Medical Relatedness Property from Choi et al
+- `analysis_choi_mcsp.py` calculates Medical Conceptual Similiarity Property from Choi et al

-Raw results files are located within [/results/][(../results)
+Raw results files are located within `results` folder

-The [/data/](../data) folder conaints the various data used for the project, including embeddings, and the various dictionaries.
+The `data` folder conaints the various data used for the project, including embeddings, and the various dictionaries.
 Many come from Choi et al's implementation.

 ## Following data must be obtained prior to runnig: ##